ibrahim-ayoub/The-DNS-to-Reinforce-the-PKIX/MUTUAL-AUTH.md

         f4dcd8c4ae6162121ea9166984831b57
         b408534451fd1b9702f8de0532ecd03c )
 ```
 During the TLS handshake, the server requests a client certificate (via the *Client Certificate Request* message).
 The server then extracts the DANE client identity, constructs the DNS query name for the corresponding TLSA record and authenticates the client's certificate or public key.
-During mutual authentication, both the client and the server could be authenticated as shown in the Fig.\ref{Mutual authentication facilitated by DANE}
+During mutual authentication, both the client and the server could be authenticated as shown in *Figure 11*.

 DANE-based mutual authentication enables using a self-signed certificate with different Root CA's.
 Thus, each institution can choose its Root CA to sign the certificates and validate dynamically based on DANE client identity.